dexie/dexie-website/cloud/docs/authentication.md

 2. Server verifies that signature is valid and that the timestamp is within current time +/- a margin for clock differences.
 3. Server generates new access token from the claims in the refresh token.

-### 2 ways of obtaining the tokens
+### 3 ways of obtaining the tokens

 Every Dexie Cloud database URL has a token endpoint that can give out tokens for a client.
-In order to do so, it will either require an authorization code from a successful authorization flow, OR accept a client_id and client_secret together with the email and name claims.
+In order to do so, it will either require an authorization code from a successful authorization flow, OR a signed refresh-token, or accept a client_id and client_secret together with the email and name claims.
 The latter way is the way to use when you want to integrate an existing authentication solution to be able to authenticate users to use Dexie Cloud.

 #### Default OTP Autentication